pratheesh1/audiophile-react/README.md

 [https://vibrant-yalow-dab148.netlify.app/](https://vibrant-yalow-dab148.netlify.app/)

 The project uses tailwindcss which require css to be compiled.
 The current version of compiled css can be found in `src/styles` folder.
-The current build script should build css every time the project is updated, however, it is good idea to manually build css by running `postcss src/styles/tailwind.css -o src/styles/index.css` at least once during the deployment process.
+The current build script should build css every time the project is updated, however, it is a good idea to manually build css by running `postcss src/styles/tailwind.css -o src/styles/index.css` at least once before the deployment process.

 # 3. Website Features and Navigation

-This project website is free to browse, however user accounts need to be created to access cart and do checkout.
+This website is free to browse, however user accounts need to be created to access cart and do checkout.
 The major features of this website are listed below:

 - Product Listing, searching, sorting, filtering and browsing